jburguete/fractal/README.md

 Optionally to make a final version:
 > $ make strip

-Probably, it can be built in other systems, distributions or versions but it has not been tested.

 To execute the program do on a terminal:
 > $ ./fractal